OUR WORKING GROUPS

 • Support the adoption of a dedicated EU legal instrument for soil protection.

-The Soil Working Group is coordinated by Sergiy Moroz, Policy Manager for Water and Biodiversity.
+The Soil Working Group is chaired by Sergiy Moroz, Policy Manager for Water and Biodiversity, and coordinated by Caroline Heinzel, Policy Officer for Soil.

 - new product policy instruments applied to textile products (e.g. Ecodesign requirements for textiles and information provision through a product passport)